aglab2/tutorials/git.md

 git checkout -b my-new-feature
 ```

 This will create a new branch called "my-new-feature", you may change the name of the branch.
-Create a new commit with a name
+Create a new commit with a name.
+Notice that there should be changes to source code for commit to be created.
 ```
 git commit -m "I made a mew feature"
 ```

-Push your changes to remote will fail with message similar to
+Push your changes to remote
 ```
 git push --set-upstream origin "my-new-feature"
 ```